 You could send them to your neighbors, friends, or enemies.
 You could send them to your schoolteacher, your boss, or people whose advances you wanted to dismiss.
 You could send them to people you thought were too ugly or fat, who drank too much, or people acting above their station.
 There was a card for pretty much every social ailment.

 Pollen insists that people did send them to one another, albeit anonymously, and they were not meant to be jokes.
 Instead, they were meant to say: “Your behavior is unacceptable.”
-For much of the 1800s there was no such thing as a pre-paid stamp, so the person who got the mail paid for it, so often they were forced to buy their own insults, a twist of the knife from the sender.Lisa Wade is a professor of sociology at Occidental College.
+For much of the 1800s there was no such thing as a pre-paid stamp, so the person who got the mail paid for it, so often they were forced to buy their own insults, a twist of the knife from the sender.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.